fahmidur/systools/README.md

 A small collection of random utility scripts.
 The scripts are written mostly in Ruby.
 These scripts are mostly quick hacks and should not be considered good code or good practice.

-Below are a description of some of the utilities here.
+Below are descriptions of some of the utilities here.

 ## spath